 If each stage of your map is a separate map that you might want to zoom in

-Suppose you have this complex customer journey where each stage is a whole customer journey map itself.
+Suppose you have a complex customer journey where each stage is a customer journey map itself.
 How do you map it?
-Making a single map 50 feet long is not acceptable as the map will go through several departments once printed.
+Making a single map 50 feet long is not a way to go, as the map will go through several departments once printed.
 Keeping it digital is far from being convenient too.

-For that, all you need to do is create a project which will contain the Master map and all the secondary maps (aka the stage maps):
+Start with creating a Tag which will group the Master map and all the secondary maps (aka the stage maps) together:

-Suppose you are mapping a customer journey of a coffee shop, and it has 9 stages — Aware, Search, Way to coffee, Order, Wait, Drink, Bonus program, Leave, and Feedback.
-In this case, you can group these stages the following way:
+Suppose you are mapping a customer journey of a coffee shop; it has 9 stages — Aware, Search, Way to Coffee, Order, Wait, Drink, Bonus program, Leave, and Feedback.
+In this case, you can group these stages in the following way:

 Stages 1-3 under the Investigation stage map;